-His most famous role, Avon was in many ways the creation of Paul Darrow as much as he was Terry Nation’s.
+His most famous role, Avon was in many ways the creation of Paul Darrow as much as he was Terry Nation.

-Blake’s 7 revolved around a group of criminals in a stolen highly advanced alien spaceship called the Liberator led by a man named Blake trying to bring down a corrupt interstellar empire called the Federation.
+Blake’s 7 revolved around a group of criminals.
+Led by a man named Roj Blake who tried to bring down a corrupt interstellar empire called the Federation in a stolen alien spaceship called The Liberator.

-It was pitched as being essentially a Dirty Dozen in Space and Robin Hood in Space.
-The fact that Avon was among Blake’s group of rebels I suppose makes this role the opposite to his performance as The Sheriff of Nottingham.
+It was pitched as being essentially a Dirty Dozen and Robin Hood in Space.
+The fact that Avon was among Blake’s group of rebels makes this role the opposite to his performance as The Sheriff of Nottingham.

-Avon according to Nation was originally written to be a fairly bland character.
+Avon, according to Nation was originally written to be a fairly bland character.
 He was to be the annoying guy who would complain all the time and be proved wrong by Blake.
-Darrow however gave the character such charisma and presence that the dynamic was changed and Avon was often shown to be in the right and even saved the crew of the Liberator many times.
+Darrow however gave the character such charisma and presence that the dynamic was changed.
+Instead Avon would often be shown to be in the right and even save the crew of the Liberator many times.

-Doctor Smith though he was the main character he was never shown to be right.
-He was often portrayed as being too stupid to live, and he always had to be rescued by the more heroic characters around him and each episode would often end with him being humiliated in some hilariously over the top fashion to teach him a lesson whether that was being tossed out of a moving spaceship, hung from a tree, being forced to listen to the Robot’s awful singing or wait on the Robinsons hand and foot for several weeks after he turned their spaceship into an intergalactic hotel.
+Doctor Smith however, though he was the main character, was never shown to be right.
+He was often portrayed as being too stupid to live, and he always had to be rescued by the more heroic characters around him.
+Each episode would often end with Doctor Smith being humiliated in some hilariously over the top fashion, whether that was being tossed out of a moving spaceship, hung from a tree, being forced to listen to the Robot’s awful singing, or wait on the Robinsons hand and foot for several weeks after he turned their spaceship into an intergalactic hotel.

 Doctor Smith was also a comical character too, and indeed Lost in Space itself became one of the first sci fi comedies as time went on thanks to Smith’s influence.
 Its greatest influence can be found in the likes of Red Dwarf and Futurama with Dr Smith himself having been cited as an influence on the likes of Bender and Arnold Rimmer.

 Avon however in contrast to Doctor Smith was often shown to be correct.
 Morally he was just as corrupt as Doctor Smith.
-He only really cared for himself, he was happy to shoot people in the back, he had it not been for Blake would have happily sold the Federation the secrets of the Liberator to buy his freedom, not caring that it would have made them even more powerful and able to inflict devastation on more planets across the universe.
+He only really cared for himself.
+He was happy to shoot people in the back, and had it not been for Blake.
+He would have happily sold the Federation the secrets of the Liberator to buy his freedom.
+Not caring that it would have made them even more powerful and able to inflict devastation on more planets across the universe.

-In one episode he tries to murder his longest serving ally Vila when the two are trapped on a spaceship that is crashing and Avon is told by the ships computer that jettisoning Vila will stop the ship from crashing.
-Avon instantly without a seconds thought tries to kill Vila and hunts him through the ship with a gun.
+In one episode Avon even tries to murder his longest serving ally Vila when the two are trapped on a spaceship that is crashing.
+Avon is told by the ships computer that jettisoning Vila will stop the crash, and Avon instantly without a seconds thought tries to kill Vila.
+He actively hunts Vila through the ship with a gun.

-He shows no remorse or hesitation.
+Avon shows absolutely no remorse or hesitation.
 He talks in a perfectly calm voice trying to lure Vila in whilst holding a gun in his hand “Vila where are you.
 I need your help.
-I know how they sabotaged us but I can’t do it alone please help me” Vila who knows what he is planning is cowering in a box crying!
+I know how they sabotaged us, but I can’t do it alone please help me” Vila who knows what he is planning, is show to be cowering in a box crying!
 The actor who played Vila, Michael Keating added this aspect to the scene as he felt it was appropriate.
-Avon had been Vila’s closest ally.
-The two had never had a good relationship but Avon had always when it mattered helped Vila.
+Avon and Vila had never had a good relationship, but Avon had always helped Vila when it mattered.

-He even stood up for him when Tarrant was bullying him and Vila said that he always felt safe with Avon.
-Villa was always the least popular member of the crew.
-Dayna viewed him as a creepy lech (which he was!) whilst Tarrant always enjoyed bullying him and even threatened to kill him, telling Vila that he could throw him off the ship and no one would care as they all hated him.
+Vila was the least popular member of the crew.
+Dayna viewed him as a creepy lech (which he was) whilst Tarrant always enjoyed bullying him and even threatened to kill him, telling Vila that he could throw him off the ship and no one would care as they all hated him.
 Avon later threatened to kill Tarrant if he did this again and told him that Vila was for more useful to them than Tarrant ever was.
-Thus in many ways among the current crew Avon was the closest thing Vila had to a friend.
-So for Vila to see him actually try and murder him truly is a devastating blow to the character.
+In many ways among the current crew Avon was the closest thing Vila had to a friend.
+Vila even told Avon that he felt safe with him.
+With this in mind for Vila to see Avon actually try and murder him without a seconds hesitation is a truly devastating blow to the character.

-Though Avon does manage to find a way to save them both at the end of the episode he is once again completely unapologetic about the fact that he did still try to kill Vila and even makes a joke about his actions to an angry Vila at the end of the episode.
+Though Avon does manage to find a way to save them both at the end of the episode.
+He is once again completely unapologetic about the fact that he did still try to kill Vila.
+He even makes a joke about his actions to an angry Vila at the end of the episode.

 Its a trip I won’t forget Avon.